wizardoutofwater/front-end-project/README.md

 To run this project, users can go to the following link: https://tipsytales.netlify.app/

 ## Next Steps
 In the future, we intend to add a blog and incorporate videos of mixologists preparing certain drinks and walking users through receipes.
-We would also like to include a feature that allows users to click on the drink result card tofor it to flip over and reveal the receipe.
+We would also like to include a feature that allows users to click on the drink result card and for it to flip over and reveal the receipe.